21six/doggo/README.md

 # Ordú

-Ordú is a command package for 21six project to setup boilerplates for projects.
+A command package to setup projects using boilerplates and custom configs

 ## Setup
 TODO